nerdyrodent/YourChoice/README.md

 It’s less like a theory…
 and more like a compass forged in the friction between human intuition and machine pattern.

+### Human Note
+Sure is a lot of words, eh?
+In my more human way, I just treat the framework like a surfboard.
+Pop it down and ride the waves!
+You may need to wax it up a bit first though :p

 -----

 ## Consciousness